redbadger/crux/docs/src/part-2/effects.md

 The hard part of designing effects is working out exactly where to draw the line between what is the intent and what is the implementation detail, what's common across platforms and what may be different on each, and implementing the former in Rust as a set of types, and the latter on the native side in the Shell, however is appropriate.

-Because Effects define the "language" used to express intent, your Crux application code can be portable onto any platform capable of executing its effect in some way.
+Because Effects define the "language" used to express intent, your Crux application code can be portable onto any platform capable of executing the intent in some way.
 Clearly, the number of different effects we can think of, and platforms we can target is enormous, and Crux doesn't want to force you to implement the entire portfolio of them on every platform.